-- The example setup uses a 2000mah LiPo battery; also Lithium Ion Battery 3.7v 2000mAh or Adafruit Battery Packs Lithium Ion Battery 3.7v 2000mAh are similar options.
+- The example setup uses a 2000mah LiPo battery; this Lithium Ion Battery 3.7v 2000mAh is a similar option.
 A 2000 mAh LiPo will get you about 12-14 hours of use, assuming you have the standard setup (which is what you get following these docs) running.
 Many people prefer a higher capacity battery to get a full day from the rig (such as Adafruit Lithium Ion Polymer Battery 3.7v 2500mAh (PRODUCT ID: 328) and the Adafruit Lithium Ion Cylindrical Battery 3.7v 2200mAh (PRODUCT ID: 1781)).
 This battery uses a 2mm 2 pin JST connector to match the Explorer boards' power plugs. - For people in the UK, you may find you have to shop around to find the correct battery, as shipping restrictions appears to have reduced the supply somewhat.
 Pimoroni appear to stock the same Adafruit 2000mAh battery as mentioned above.
 Another source looks to be Cool Components, but you may find shipping costs expensive.
 CAUTION: RS Online sell a similar battery, but unfortunately it comes with the wrong JST connector (it comes with a 2.5mm JST XHP-2, and you need a 2mm JST PH).
 It is possible, however, to buy the right connectors and fit them yourself (numerous 'how to' videos on YouTube). - For people in Australia you can find 2000mAh, 2200mAh and 2500mAh batteries from Little bird electronics, prices are very competitive and shipping is quick.
 These are the same Adafruit batteries that can be obtained from the US above.